-8.7 Using flamed forceps, aseptically remove the membrane from the membrane-filter holder and place a filter on agar (50-mm petri dish) for 48 h at 37°C and check membranes for growth outside of filtering area.
-Growth outside of the filtering area will indicate a faulty filtering apparatus and may result in a false positive test.

-8.8 Note any signs of turbidity in the liquid medium as an indication of growth and thus failure of the membrane to retain 0.2 $\mu$ m or larger bacteria.
+- 8.7 Using flamed forceps, aseptically remove the membrane from the membrane-filter holder and place a filter on agar (50-mm petri dish) for 48 h at 25°C and check the membranes for growth outside of filtering area.
+Growth outside of the filtering area will indicate a faulty filtering apparatus and may result in a false positive test. - $8.8\,$ Note any signs of turbidity in the liquid medium as an indication of growth and thus failure of the membrane to retain bacteria larger than $0.45\,\mu m$.
 Confirm turbid broths by streaking to an agar plate and check for strain purity.
-Apply Gram's stain test and perform biochemical test if in doubt.

-8.9 Examine control broth culture after 48 h.
+Apply Gram's stain test and perform biochemical tests if in doubt. - 8.9 Examine control broth culture after 48 h.
 If any sign of turbidity occurs, this indicates technique failure and the test and control procedures should be repeated.